Olatunji Busayo

 Olatunji Busayo Mary (born 12 June 1999) is a professional squash player from Ekiti State, Nigeria.
 She is the 2020 and 2022 Nigeria Squash Champion.
 She reached a career high ranking of 141 in the world during April 2024.

 Education

 Busayo started her education at Methodist Primary School, Akure, Ondo State, before moving to Army Comprehensive School in the same state for her secondary school education which she later completed at Ewoma College, Lagos.
 However, she earned a diploma at the University of Lagos, where she is still studying as of 2024.

-Early squash career

-Busayo began playing squash in 2009 (aged 10) under the guidance and coaching of her elder sister, Olatunji Yemisi.
-At age 13, Busayo secured her first gold medal at the National Junior Open in Ibadan in 2011.
-She then moved to the Under-19 category by 2014, where she won gold at the MMA 2014 (Under-19) in Lagos.
-By 2016, Busayo transitioned to the Seniors category after dominating the national junior stages for five years.
-After becoming a senior player in 2016, Busayo participated in and won various National Championships, but she turned pro in 2018.